jacobalberty/unifi-docker/README.md

 * `LOTSOFDEVICES`
-Enable this with `true` if you run a system with a lot of devices and/or with a low powered system (like a Raspberry Pi).
+Enable this with `true` if you run a system with a lot of devices and/or with a low-powered system (like a Raspberry Pi).
 This makes a few adjustments to try and improve performance:

    * enable unifi.G1GC.enabled